 A single shot of espresso can be formulated of about 7 grams of ground Espresso coffee (or a pod) in the Filter.
-The brewing time from the minute you start the pump is approximately 20 seconds and delivers a shot glass of 1 ounce (30ml) of espresso.
+The brewing time from the minute you start the pump is approximately 20 seconds and delivers a single shot cup of 1 ounce (30ml) of espresso.

 But let’s start from the beginning